| DIRECTOR | ACTRESS | CHOREOGRAPHER | ENVIRONMENTAL ACTIVIST |

 Hi my name is Kelly Todd - I started adding in my middle name because that was almost my first name and there are a million Kelly Todd’s in the world.
 I blush extremely easily and was made fun of for this from early childhood well into today.
 This trait still embarrasses me so please do not be that person who once I start blushing blurts out “OMG LOOK HOW RED YOU ARE”.
 I feel the safest and most at ease when I’m surrounded by nature - being swallowed by waves, strolling in the woods, exploring mountains, or marveling at the desert.
 I’m pretty shy upon first meeting and sometimes look like I’m drifting off when I’m intensely listening.
 I moved to LA for a man once and though the relationship didn’t work, it was one hell of an adventure.
 I always said I would never live in New York City, yet here I am going on 10 years.

 I miss my grandfather deeply.
+I feel drawn back to my Texas roots.
+I’m too fragile for social media.
 I sometimes wonder if I’m on the right path and am reminded that the present is always the right path.
 I love the magic of childhood and am craving art that shakes me to my core.

 The bio the applications and magazines want

-She received a BFA in Modern Dance from Texas Christian University and a Double Minor in Biology and Environmental Science (2011) along with a Master’s in Sustainability Leadership from Arizona State University (2021).
-Kelly performed with the off-Broadway show Sleep No More from 2015-2022.
-She graduated from the William Esper Acting Studio in 2023 and along with performing, she also teaches Environmental Science, Film Design, and Sex Ed at Waterfront Montessori in Jersey City, NJ.
+Kelly holds a BFA in Modern Dance with minors in Biology and Environmental Science from Texas Christian University (2011) and a Master’s in Sustainability Leadership from Arizona State University (2021).
+She performed in the acclaimed off-Broadway production Sleep No More from 2015–2022, later training at the William Esper Acting Studio (2023) while teaching sex education at Waterfront Montessori in Jersey City.

 Artist Statement